Campaign of the Month: August 2014

 The Prince of Bistritz; perhaps something of a deviant of Clan Tzimisce, he is seemingly cosmopolitan, progressive and congenial.

 This nobleman appears weak, almost foppish in his court fashions.
-Unusual for a Transylvanian lord, his hair is blonde, his blue eyes are friendly and welcoming and his features elegant.
+Unusual for a Transylvanian lord, his hair is blonde, his blue eyes are friendly and welcoming, and his features elegant.
+He is customarily unarmed.

-Little of Radu’s origins are known to the Cainites of the west.
-What is known is that Radu, at the time a rank neonate, approached Nova Arpad in the formative stages of the Council of Ashes and offered the services of he and his sire, Visya, in establishing the Siebenburgen.
+Little of Radu’s origins are known to the Cainites of the West.
+What is known is that in AD 1148 Radu, at the time a rank neonate, approached Nova Árpád in the formative stages of the Council of Ashes and offered the services of he and his sire, Visya, in the work of establishing the Siebenburgen.
 They brought considerable might to the table, including Visya’s loyal brood of Hungarian, Polish and Germanic childer as well as a small army of ghouls.
 And yet, it was Radu’s tact and sophistication that swayed Nova and her cohorts as to the possibility that a Tzimisce might actually work in the mix of the Council.
-To their point of view, here was an urbane Cainite that believed in moving out of the barbaric past of the east into the future of western civilisation.
+To their point of view, here was an urbane Cainite that believed in moving out of the barbaric past of the East and into the future of the West.

-The only condition on Radu and Visya’s alliance with the Arpad’s was the Domain of the small settlement fortification of a minor Magyar border lord.
-The village was known as Beszterce, butafter the settlement of the German Saxon settlers it would also become known as Nösen and then finally as Bistritz.
+The only condition on Radu and Visya’s alliance with the Árpád’s was the domain of the small, fortified settlement of a minor Magyar border lord and his Pecheneg subjects.
+The village was then known as Beszterce, butafter the settlement of the German Saxon settlers it would also become known as Nösen and then finally as Bistritz.
 The area was peopled primarily by Pechenegs who had been forced into the region by warfare among the steppe tribes, a handful of Magyar families that had chosen to settle under the pretext of the territorial expansion of the Kingdom of Hungary, and some Vlachs that migrated between the mountains and the plains with the movement of the seasons.
-It stood on a potentially prosperous but currently depressed trade route, and was open to invasion from any number of forces beyond the Tihuta pass.
+It stood on a potentially prosperous but depressed trade route, and was open to invasion from any number of forces beyond the Tihuta pass.
 The castle, village, and the pass beyond stood some ninety miles from Nova’s planned hub of operations in Mediasch; too far to project the power of her Magyar and Szekler puppets reliably, but close enough that they could benefit from the stability that Radu could provide.
-In other words, the Council gained the credibility of a Tzimisce ally, a base for Saxons in the north, and none of the political and logistical liability that came with it.
+In other words, the Council of Ashes would gain the credibility of a Tzimisce ally, a base for Saxons in the north, and none of the political and logistical liability that came with it.
 Radu was in.

 Bistritz, however, has prospered under the assiduous guidance of its Fiend prince.
 Other cities can boast more wealth or more military power, but none can claim the simple stability and growth of Bistritz.
-Radu uses his Vicissitude to masquerade as the mortal Burgrave, and seems to have the many mortal city council factions firmly under his thumb.
-He maintains contact with his “fellow” remaining princes through Tiberiu, and has expressed his hope that unity between the Siebenburgen could be reestablished if all could put their differences behind them.
-In truth, however, even he considered that to be an improbable task at best and in any case, the runaway success of Bistritz meant that it didn’t really need its southern neighbours at this point.
+He maintained contact with his “fellow” remaining princes through Tiberiu, and expressed his hope that unity between the Siebenburgen could be reestablished if all could put their differences behind them.
+In truth, however, even he considered that to be an improbable task at best and in any case, the runaway success of Bistritz meant that it didn’t really need its southern neighbours by the turn of the 13th century.

-While passing through the city, the coterie presented itself to Prince Radu and his court.
+In AD 1197, while passing through the city the formative Concord presented itself to Prince Radu and his court.
 The prince proved to be a very gracious host, using a fusion of Tzimsice and western hospitality in his dealings with them.
-His court is cosmopolitan, boasting a visiting French Toreador, a German Malkavian and even a Greek Salubri Warrior in addition to his own childer.
-He was a little suspicious of their intentions to build a tower on behalf of Prince Vencel Rikard so close to his own demesne, but as an ally of the Árpáds he ultimately decided to offer some small support to the project.
-He even allowed them to tour his own magnificent castle, and offered to “look into” contacting its designer and builder, the master architect Zelios.
+His court was cosmopolitan, boasting a visiting French Toreador (Arianne), a German Malkavian (Perlina), and even a Greek Salubri Warrior (Rashiel) in addition to his own childer.
+He was a little suspicious of their intentions to build a tower on behalf of Vencel Rikard so close to his own demesne, but as an ally of the Árpáds he ultimately decided to offer some small support to the project.
+He even allowed them to tour his own magnificent castle, and like Myca Vykos he offered to “look into” contacting its designer and builder, the master architect Zelios.
 They were happy to look around his impressive castle, but in the case of the second proposition, the coterie politely demurred, as at that point they felt they had sufficient time and treasure to see the work done.